Question about the program? Call, text or email us. We're here to help!

 It’s easy to tell people to cut calories, eat vegetables, or add protein.
 But anyone can do that!

-BUT, if you don’t change your mindset, psychology, and habits, your success will be short-lived.
-That is why you see so many people drop weight and inevitably gain it all back.
+If you don’t change your mindset, psychology, and habits, your success will be short-lived.
+That is why you see so many people lose weight and inevitably gain it all back.

 Think back to the last diet you tried.
 Day 1 seems easy because that’s when motivation is at its highest.

-You’re desperately hanging on by the skin of your teeth until you can’t hold on anymore, then revert back to old habits.
+You’re desperately hanging on by the skin of your teeth until you can’t hold on anymore, then reverting back to old habits.

-If your program isn’t actively changing your mindset, psychology, and habits your diet becomes harder (not easier) as time goes on.
+If your program isn’t actively changing your mindset, psychology, and habits, your diet will become harder (not easier) as time goes on.

 Is your program ONLY focused on the food?

 Starting a diet is simple.
-Sticking to it…now, THAT’s the hard part.
+The hard part is sticking to it.
 And the true test for a weight loss coach is what they do when you don’t want to stick to your diet anymore.

 Of all the red flags, the most telling is how a coach responds to your tough times.